 Reginald's Tower Museum, the building has been described as the oldest tower of mortared stone in Europe.
 It was erected by and takes its name from Reginald Maclvor, Danish Govener of Waterford in 1003 A.D.
 It has been used as a fortress, a prison, a military stores depot, a mint, and an air raid shelter.
 Presently, it houses the City's civic and maritime museum.
 The exhibits include the colourful regalia of the Corporation and a collection of Royal Charters bestowed on the city by 11 English Monarchs.

-Waterford Castle is unique, set on an isle of 300 acresin the middle of the river Suir, a short private ferry from the mainland, and its history stretches back to the 11th Century.
+Waterford Castle The Island, Ballinakill, is unique, set on an isle of 300 acresin the middle of the river Suir, a short private ferry from the mainland, and its history stretches back to the 11th Century.
 This sheltered isle was once home to the Fitzgeralds who during the 15th & 16th Centuries governed most of the south of Ireland and used Waterford Castle as their leisurely retreat.
 The original Norman tower was rebuilt in the 15th Century and forms the centrepiece of the present castle, which was substantially added to throughout the 19th Century.
 An imposing sight, this much visited megalith of international renown, has two capstones which is common to the area.
 Dating from the 16th Century, the exquisite Waterford Castle is situated on its own island, adjacent to a challenging 18-hole championship golf course 6 miles downstream from Waterford City.
 It has been transformed into a comfortable and luxurious hotel.